laravel/vapor-docs/1.0/projects/environments.md

 php -d memory_limit=-1 publish.php
 ```

 Once the layers have been published, you may include the layer ARNs in your `vapor.yml`.
+You should remove the `runtime` option from your environment's configuration and add a `layers` option in its place.
 The `layers` option should be a list of layers your application will utilize - include your newly published layer in this list:

 ```yaml
 id: 3